yokawasa/signal/README.md

 # signal
-Detect the signals of AI-generated content
+Detect the signals of AI-generated content.